 What to do?
 What to do…

 Essentially, any advance in the quality of human-fashioned communities, whether local or global, will be retrograde with respect to the size of our footprint.
 Our numbers and behaviors have pushed Mother Nature to the breaking point.
 We simply cannot continue to expand our footprint.
-We must engage a counterbalancing, retractionary phase over the next decades if we want to keep going and give the next generation a fighting chance, just as the war generations fought to give our generation a chance.
+We must engage a counterbalancing, phase of retraction over the next decades if we want to keep going and give the next generation a fighting chance, just as the war generations fought to give our generation a chance.

 A few of the changes we might consider and expect to pursue, as humanity reconciles with its own and with Nature:

 1. We are the only species I am aware of which actively preys upon and subjugates its own kind – extending this grievously unnatural treatment even to our children.
 A species capable of predatory behaviour upon its own?
 How does any living thing come to prey upon itself?
 What can be more unnatural and out of character?
 What can be more cancer-like?
 Hmm?
-Wilful violence(as opposed to the self-defence sort), economic and social marginalization, the modern phenomenon of the ‘working-poor,’ wealth inequality – none of things are features of sustainable, vibrant communities.
+Willful violence(as opposed to the self-defence sort), economic and social marginalization, the modern phenomenon of the ‘working-poor,’ wealth inequality – none of things are features of sustainable, vibrant communities.
 None of these disparities exist in Nature – they are as much a human concoction as the cities and societies we build.

 Hey folks, as much as it pains me to point out the obvious -but doesn’t the fact that we are the only species under the sun to exhibit such behaviour tell you we are likely missing the boat somewhere?
 Because we are no longer acting according to our own natures, the survival tools we get from Nature are rendered ineffective.
 The game is changed.
 We are no longer dealing with the ‘routine, day-to-day’ challenges presented by Nature as we go about the business of living, but rather with Nature’s response specifically to our over-presence.